-Please note you need to book separately for each talk you wish to attend.

-The 2021 Marsh Awards are now closed for nominations and entries.
-The shortlist will be published on this website and on the PSSA’s social media platforms in the autumn and the winners will be announced in early November.

-Amended wording | Please note you need to book and pay separately for each talk you wish to attend.
+Please note you need to book and pay separately for each talk you wish to attend.

 The 2021 Marsh Awards are now closed for nominations and entries.
 The shortlist will be published on this website and on the PSSA’s social media platforms in late September and the winners will be announced in November.